- Windows 10

 Ensure that the Windows To Go drive is connected directly to a USB port on the computer.
 Many computers don't support booting from a device connected to a USB 3 PCI add-on card or external USB hubs.

-If the computer is not booting from a USB 3.0 port, try to boot from a USB 2.0 port.
+If the computer isn't booting from a USB 3.0 port, try to boot from a USB 2.0 port.

 If none of these items enable the computer to boot from USB, contact the hardware manufacturer for additional support.

-When you are using Windows To Go Creator, the Windows To Go drive is considered a removable data drive by BitLocker.
+When you're using Windows To Go Creator, the Windows To Go drive is considered a removable data drive by BitLocker.
 Review the following setting to see if these settings apply in your situation:

 Control use of BitLocker on removable drives

-If this setting is disabled BitLocker cannot be used with removable drives, so the Windows To Go Creator wizard will fail if it attempts to enable BitLocker on the Windows To Go drive.
+If this setting is disabled BitLocker can't be used with removable drives, so the Windows To Go Creator wizard will fail if it attempts to enable BitLocker on the Windows To Go drive.

 Configure use of smart cards on removable data drives

-If this setting is enabled and the option Require use of smart cards on removable data drives is also selected the creator wizard might fail if you have not already signed on using your smart card credentials before starting the Windows To Go Creator wizard.
+If this setting is enabled and the option Require use of smart cards on removable data drives is also selected the creator wizard might fail if you haven't already signed on using your smart card credentials before starting the Windows To Go Creator wizard.

 Configure use of passwords for removable data drives

-Additionally, the Windows To Go Creator will disable the BitLocker option if the drive does not have any volumes.
+Additionally, the Windows To Go Creator will disable the BitLocker option if the drive doesn't have any volumes.
 In this situation, you should initialize the drive and create a volume using the Disk Management console before provisioning the drive with Windows To Go.

 Windows To Go supports all power states except the hibernate class of power states, which include hybrid boot, hybrid sleep, and hibernate.
 This default behavior can be modified by using Group Policy settings to enable hibernation of the Windows To Go workspace.